icampsi/FindWhat/README.md

 - Added a way to replace extracted characters (so now user can, for example, say that each extracted whitespace should be a "-").
 - Started a basic view menu to toggle visibility of docked windows.
 - Some minor code clean up.

-15/03/2024
-- Switched from qmake to CMake build system.
-- Cleaned code and made some re-estructuring.
-- Fixed minor bugs.

-03/03/2024
-- Improved Serialization and serialization UI.
-- Added a way to rename files.
-- Fixed minor bugs.
-- Cleaned code.

-01/03/2024
-- Added serialization features to save and load esquemes merging serialization branch.
-Still needs a bit of pulishing.
-- Added option to delete loaded esquemas (press "del" on selected esquema).
-- Fixed some minor bugs.
-- Cleaned code.

 # Planned future updates
 - A feature to Relocate or copy parsed PDF files to another folder.